MattB17/SystemsProgramming/Docker/commands.md

 ### Base Commands
 * `docker`
   * lists docker commands
+* `docker login <server>`
+  * defaults to logging in Hub, but you can override by adding server URL
+* `docker logout`
+  * always logout from shared machines or servers when done, to protect your account
 * `docker version`
   * check your versions and that docker is working
 * `docker info`